Iron Cross (American band): "Crucified"

-The metaphor of being crucified resonated with Communist, anarchist, and apolitical skinheads who were sick of being labelled as neo-Nazis.
+The metaphor of being crucified resonated with Communist, anarchist, and apolitical skinheads who were sick of being labeled as neo-Nazis.
 White Power sympathizers and fascists who called themselves skinheads also identified with the song due to backlash they received for their reactionary and racist ideology.
 "Crucified" has become an anthem for both factions of skinheads worldwide.
 Live audiences have taken to adding a chant of "skinhead army!" to the chorus, a line not included in the band's original recording.